-- On rare occasions, health care providers prescribe narcotics or opioids to treat chronic pain, but they are highly addictive.
-Although opioid use, abuse, and adverse consequences, including death, have escalated, surveys conducted in 2017 showed that 92% of physicians and patients believed that opioids reduce pain, and 57% of the patients reported improved quality of life.
-Hence, there are regulations and guidelines for responsible opioid prescribing to allow access for patients who need it and reduce the harmful effects of addiction, depression, and deaths.
-Once the pain has eased, physicians may help patients decrease the amount of opioid medication slowly and safely to reduce withdrawal symptoms.
+On rare occasions, healthcare providers prescribe narcotics or opioids to treat chronic pain.
+However, they are highly addictive.
+Opioid use, abuse, and adverse consequences, including death, have escalated.
+As of 2017, 92% of physicians and patients believed that opioids reduce pain, and 57% of patients reported improved quality of life.
+There are regulations and guidelines in place for responsible opioid prescribing.
+Once the pain has eased, medical professionals work with patients to prevent serious withdrawal symptoms.
 They may also change the prescription to another drug or stop the medication completely.